noah-kg/wordle-data-analysis/README.md

     - Any other objectives to add on to make this project more interesting

 This project was heavily inspired by [3Blue1Brown's](https://www.youtube.com/c/3blue1brown) excellent [YouTube](https://www.youtube.com/watch?v=v68zYyaEmEA&t=1529s) video on Wordle.
 I wanted to do my own analysis to 1) see if I could reach the same conclusions on my own and 2) see if I could find anything new or interesting about it.

+To view the notebook, click on the .ipynb file above, or view it [here](https://nbviewer.org/github/noah-kg/wordle-data-analysis/blob/main/Wordle%20Analysis.ipynb).